alexpolt/alexpolt.github.io/src/empty-value.md

   Now, all that pain would be justified if only there were no choice.
 But we have a choice!
   So here is my idea.

-> *If we make the firm statement that a bind to an r-value parameter is always followed by a move
+> *If we make the firm statement that a bind to an r-ref parameter is always followed by a move
 > (sensible requirement), then we can assume that the r-value has become an empty value.
 So don't
 > call a destructor on such a value.*